elmtree-askmo/cloudcannon-app/content/learn/history-of-the-world/how-did-the-initial-conflict-escalate-into-armed-retaliation-and-expansion-of-the-riots.md

 url: /learn/history-of-the-world/questions/how-did-the-initial-conflict-escalate-into-armed-retaliation-and-expansion-of-the-riots
 score: 9.0
 related_article1:
-    id: 161743
+    id: 161749
-    title: What role did racial bias in the legal system play during the Zoot Suit Riots?
+    title: >-
+        How did the Zoot Suit Riots leave a legacy and impact historical memory?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/what-role-did-racial-bias-in-the-legal-system-play-during-the-zoot-suit-riots
+    url: /learn/history-of-the-world/questions/how-did-the-zoot-suit-riots-leave-a-legacy-and-impact-historical-memory
 related_article2:
-    id: 161740
+    id: 161746
-    title: Why was the zoot suit considered a symbol of cultural identity and social justice for Mexican-American youth?
+    title: >-
+        How did the targeting of Mexican neighborhoods impact community dynamics during the Zoot Suit Riots?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/why-was-the-zoot-suit-considered-a-symbol-of-cultural-identity-and-social-justice-for-mexicanamerican-youth
+    url: /learn/history-of-the-world/questions/how-did-the-targeting-of-mexican-neighborhoods-impact-community-dynamics-during-the-zoot-suit-riots
 related_article3:
     id: 161743
+    title: >-
-    title: What role did racial bias in the legal system play during the Zoot Suit Riots?
+        What role did racial bias in the legal system play during the Zoot Suit Riots?
     subject: History of the World
     url: /learn/history-of-the-world/questions/what-role-did-racial-bias-in-the-legal-system-play-during-the-zoot-suit-riots
 related_article4:
-    id: 161740
+    id: 161749
-    title: Why was the zoot suit considered a symbol of cultural identity and social justice for Mexican-American youth?
+    title: >-
+        How did the Zoot Suit Riots leave a legacy and impact historical memory?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/why-was-the-zoot-suit-considered-a-symbol-of-cultural-identity-and-social-justice-for-mexicanamerican-youth
+    url: /learn/history-of-the-world/questions/how-did-the-zoot-suit-riots-leave-a-legacy-and-impact-historical-memory
 related_article5:
-    id: 161746
+    id: 161739
+    title: >-
-    title: How did the targeting of Mexican neighborhoods impact community dynamics during the Zoot Suit Riots?
+        How did World War II impact societal dynamics and contribute to the Zoot Suit Riots?
     subject: History of the World
-    url: /learn/history-of-the-world/questions/how-did-the-targeting-of-mexican-neighborhoods-impact-community-dynamics-during-the-zoot-suit-riots
+    url: /learn/history-of-the-world/questions/how-did-world-war-ii-impact-societal-dynamics-and-contribute-to-the-zoot-suit-riots
 ---

 &nbsp;